-Even though the Supreme Court’s ruling has brought marriage equality to all 50 states, 32 states still lack clear, fully-inclusive non-discrimination protections for LGBTQ people, meaning that despite the ruling, LGBTQ Americans can get legally married but still be at risk of being denied services for who they are or risk being fired simply for getting married and wearing their wedding ring to the office the next day.
+Despite significant steps forward, many lesbian, gay, bisexual, transgender, and queer (LGBTQ) Americans continue to lack explicit, uniform protections where they live.
+30 states still lack clear, fully-inclusive non-discrimination protections for LGBTQ people, meaning that LGBTQ people are at risk of being fired, denied housing, and denied services for who they are or whom they love.
 Discrimination is a real and persistent problem for too many LGBTQ Americans.
 Nearly two-thirds of self-identified LGBTQ Americans reported experiencing discrimination in their personal lives.

 The Equality Act